 Moderate intensity activity

 If you only buy one jacket, this could be the perfect option to see you right the way through the seasons.
-Featuring a tough, waterproof outer shell and a cosy internal zippered fleece, this jacket should see you through almost any outdoor scenario.
+This tough, waterproof outer shell can be layered over a fleece, or can be just as easily packed away in case of showers.
+A great choice to see you through almost any outdoor scenario.

 Perfect for: Changeable conditions